 Students who are unable to complete the degree within the time limits described above due to extraordinary circumstances may petition the program and collegiate unit for an extension of up to 12 months.
 Students must obtain the approval of their advisor/s and program DGS and submit the petition by the deadline.

 - If a petition is approved, the student is notified in writing of the expectations for progress and for the month/year of degree conferral.

 - If the petition is denied, the student is notified in writing that he or she will be terminated from the graduate program upon expiration of the limit.

 Students who have been terminated under such circumstances may apply for readmission to the program; however, readmission is not guaranteed.

 - Minimum Grade Requirements To remain in good academic standing students should meet the minimum GPA requirement specified by the graduate program or 2.800 (on a 4.000 scale), whichever is higher.
 Students who have filed a master’s degree plan should maintain a 2.800 GPA for courses included on the degree plan.
-Students who have not yet filed a degree plan must maintain an overall GPA of 2.800.
-Graduate programs may require a higher GPA for individual major fields and may apply the requirement to the overall GPA instead of only to degree plan coursework.
+Only courses with grades of A, B, C (including C-) and S may be counted toward the degree.
+Students who have not yet filed a degree plan should maintain an overall GPA of 2.800.
 Students who fall below the program's minimum GPA requirement may be terminated from the program.

-Note: Students must have a 2.800 GPA for courses included on the degree plan at the time of degree clearance.
+Note: Students must have at least a 2.800 GPA for courses included on the degree plan at the time of degree clearance.